 Recently, a client e-mailed to let us know how she got her 6 month old breast-fed baby sleeping through the night and taking long, restorative naps.
 Her secret?
-Magnesium supplements (for her).
+Magnesium supplements (for mom).
 Other clients have cited iron supplements as the solution to their babies’ sleep problems.
-We here at Baby Sleep Site were intrigued; could magnesium and iron supplements be the silver bullets parents have been longing for?
+We here at Baby Sleep Site were intrigued.
+Could magnesium and iron supplements be the silver bullets parents have been longing for?

 What are Magnesium and Iron?
 What Do They Do For Our Bodies?